Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.0/customize/sass.md

 You will find the complete list of Boosted's variables in `scss/_variables.scss`.
 Some variables are set to `null`, these variables don't output the property unless they are overridden in your configuration.

-Variable overrides must come after our functions, variables, and mixins are imported, but before the rest of the imports.
+Variable overrides must come after our functions are imported, but before the rest of the imports.

 Here's an example that changes the `background-color` and `color` for the `<body>` when importing and compiling Boosted via npm: